-Hint: If you’re like me and out of your living space most of the day, set up a small camera, GoPro, laptop, or phone to record your living space for a full day.
+Hint: If you’re like me and are out of your living space most of the day, set up a small camera, GoPro, laptop, or phone to record your living space for a full day.
 Go back and look at how the light hits your space.
 Do this as the seasons change to get a better idea of when to move plants around.

 Ah, the biggest question.
-Should you create an indoor garden or find an outdoor space.
+Should you create an indoor garden or find an outdoor space?
 For me, the answer is both.
 Although I don’t get to my community garden often, I do find outdoor gardening a nice change of pace.
 In fact, there are many studies that show how mentally beneficial it can be to spend time outdoors and amongst nature.
-It’s not only a chance to get out, meet likeminded individuals, and grow a garden in the open air, but it can help to soothe ailments like anxiety and ADHD.
+It’s not only a chance to get out, meet likeminded individuals, and grow a garden in the open air, but it can also help to soothe ailments like anxiety and ADHD.
 I’m all for it, and you should be too if there’s a reasonable option.

 If you can’t find a community garden, I recommend talking to your city about starting one of your own.
-If that’s not in the cards, there’s always an opportunity to use your own (or a friend’s) terrace, patio, window sill, or rooftop space.
+If that’s not on the cards, there’s always an opportunity to use your own (or a friend’s) terrace, patio, window sill, or rooftop space.

 Personally, I get most of my gardening done in my own dwelling.
 It’s convenient for my schedule, and I get to come home to some lovely house plants.
 As for you, figure out what you want to grow and why.
 Your answer to the indoor or outdoor question lies somewhere in there.

 Container planting is ridiculously simple, and I always recommend it for those just starting out.
-Whether your container planting in your home, on your rooftop, or on a patio, containers are easy to move, store, and grow from.
+Whether your container planting is in your home, on your rooftop, or on a patio, containers are easy to move, store, and grow from.
 For myself, container planting was an excellent way to experiment with growing various flowers (and some smaller fruit bushes) without having to invest in expensive pottery.
-I simply ran to a hardware store, grabbed a few half-gallon water buckets and:
+I simply ran to a hardware store, grabbed a few half-gallon water buckets, and: